GOOD NEWS IN TRANSPORT 2 - Canada, USA and Australia

 11 charging ports for power tools, three days worth of backup power and can be charged at home.
 Even Aussie tradies ought to be happy with that (see below).
 [Yes, I know Tesla came out with a ute 2 years earlier, but maybe that was a bit futuristic for our lads].

-Despite this, market penetration in the USA was under 2%
+Despite this, market penetration in the USA was under 2% in 2019 which is rather ironic given that it’s the home of Tesla, the

 Transport is Australia's second highest source of emissions after coal fired power generation and accounts for 18% of its CO2 output, putting it behind Russia, Mexico and Indonesia.
 It is also expected to rise from 102 million tons in 2018 to 111 million tons by 2030.
 Other reasons for this include high car usage, lack of emission standards, low spending on and use of public transport and long distances travelled per person.

+Nevertheless all states now have some kind of EV policy, though this has resulted in a patchwork of different incentives.
 Western Australia was the first and began rolling out charging stations.
 Victoria has dropped stamp duty and offers a subsidy of $3000 on new vehicle purchases.
 It has also dropped the luxury car tax on cars over $68,740 and allows $100 off registration charges.
 As of July it has also instituted a road mileage tax.

 Late starter NSW has just announced the most comprehensive program with both a rebate for EVs as well as dropping stamp duty which together bring the price down by about $AU 5000.
 It will also start charging a mileage tax in 2027 when the loss of revenue from petrol taxes starts to bite.
 Queensland allows EVs to use its High Occupancy Vehicle lanes and pay less stamp duty.
 The ACT has zero stamp duty for both new and used EVs, two years of free registration and interest free loans to $15,000.
 Tasmania has waived stamp duty on new and used models which amounts to around $2,000 on a new one.
 South Australia has announced no incentives, but is rolling out charging stations and will charge a mileage tax from 2022.